 This paper is organized as follows: In Section II we briefly describe the MF-DFA method and show that the scaling exponents determined via the MF-DFA method are identical to those obtained by the standard multifractal formalism based on partition functions.
-Also briefly introduce the Rescaled Range Analysis and Scaled Windowed Variance method.
+Also briefly introduce the Rescaled Range Analysis and Scaled Windowed Variance methods.
 The fractal analysis of the temperature fluctuations are presented in Section III.
 In Section IV, we compare the multifractal behavior of the original data with that of shuffled and surrogate series and show that the multifractality is mainly due to the long-range correlations.
 In Section V we investigate the statistical isotropy and Gaussianity of temperature fluctuations using the MF-DFA, {\it R/S} and SWV results.
-Section VI closes with a discussion of the present results.\\
+Section VI provides discussion and presents the results.\\